Conference for Advancing Evidence-Based Learning

 Panel

-Four panel discussions will take place during the 2:30-3:15 time period.
-A panel moderator will guide presentation and conversation among multiple panelists discussing a multi-faceted topic.
+Five panel discussions will take place during the 1:30-2:15 time period.
+A panel moderator will guide conversation among multiple panelists discussing a multi-faceted topic.

-This lightning round presentation format will give attendees the opportunity to be inspired by presenters’ educational innovation or idea in development.
-Each session will include 2 10-minute presentations, followed by discussion.
+This presentation format will give attendees the opportunity to be inspired by presenters’ educational innovation or idea in development.
+Each session will include 20 minutes of presentation, followed by 10 minutes of discussion.

 Interactive Poster Session